NUISTGY/Deep-High-Resolution-Representation-Learning-for-Cross-Resolution-Person-Re-identification/README.md

 We display the process of the algorithm as an ipynb file, you can use jupyter notebook to view and run it.

+You may need HRNet-W32-C ImageNet pretrained models or learn more about HRNet: https://github.com/HRNet/HRNet-Image-Classification.git.

 ## Results :trophy:

 <div align="center">